Final Fantasy V: Critical response

 In comparison, reviews of the Game Boy Advance re-release of the game were mostly positive.
-GameSpot's review regarded the game more favorably than its PlayStation counterpart, calling it "better than ever" and citing the strong localization of the script and extensive special features.
-They further stated that while the game's characters seemed unlikable and that the plot felt "predictable or trite", they felt the game was still more sophisticated than most games at the time, giving the game a score of 8.5.
+GameSpots review regarded the game more favorably than its PlayStation counterpart, calling it "better than ever" and citing the strong localization of the script and extensive special features.
+They further stated that while the game's characters "seemed unlikable" and that the plot felt "predictable or trite" at first, they felt the game was still more sophisticated than most games at the time and liked how the script showcased the "distinct personalities" of the cast well.
+They also enjoyed the game's visuals, stating that they "have charm" and "monsters look great", giving the game a score of 8.5.
 Nintendo Power wrote that "while playing Final Fantasy V is a chore on the PlayStation, it's good fun on the GBA because of the vastly improved translation and new features", further calling it the "definitive" version of one of the series' best titles.
 IGN gave the game a score of 8.5, calling it a "must-own" for the portable system and describing it further as always an "entertaining and surprisingly deep role-playing game".
-1UP.com said the port of the game from the Super Famicom to the Game Boy Advance was "rock solid", and added that while the game's story started off at a slow pace, it gradually improved.
+1UP.com also regarded the game more favorably and said the port of the game from the Super Famicom to the Game Boy Advance was "rock solid", and added that while the game's story started off at a slow pace, it gradually improved.
 The review further praised the addition of features and removal of questionable ones that had been added to the Anthology version of the game.
 GameDaily gave the game a score of 7/10, noting that while enjoyable, the high encounter rate, the necessity to constantly engage in battle to gain abilities through the job system, and other aspects made the game feel repetitive at times.
+Nintendo World Report called the retranslation "excellent" and commended that it kept the underlying tones of the game intact.
+They also praised praised the ability to switch job classes while keeping the abilities of previous classes as "groundbreaking", how the graphic backgrounds were upgraded "nearly to the quality standard of Final Fantasy VI", and the "excellent soundtrack composed by the legendary Nobuo Uematsu"; and gave the game a score of 8.5/10.
+The gameplay continued to receive the most praise, with GameSpot calling it "the best part" of the game, and lauded the job system customization for "opening up lots of tactical variety"; while Nintendo World Report praised the gameplay as a "classic J-RPG at its finest" and stated that while the "complex job system is the defining aspect of the title", "the game doesn't slouch when it comes to battling, traveling, or story".